Africans see inequity in monkeypox response elsewhere

 Authorities in numerous European countries and the U.S. are offering to immunize people and considering the use of antivirals.
 On Thursday, the World Health Organization will convene a special meeting to discuss monkeypox research priorities and related issues.

-Meanwhile, the African continent has reported more than five times as many cases this year.
+Meanwhile, the African continent has reported about three times as many cases this year.

 There have been more than 1,400 monkeypox cases and 63 deaths in four countries where the disease is endemic — Cameroon, Central African Republic, Congo and Nigeria — according to the Africa Centers for Disease Control and Prevention.
 So far, sequencing has not yet shown any direct link to the outbreak outside Africa, health officials say.